 The U.S. military releases footage of Black Sea drone crash with Russian jet

-The U.S. European Command has declassified footage showing the moment that a Russian aircraft approached a U.S. drone over the Black Sea.
+The U.S. European Command has declassified footage showing the moments when two Russian fighter jets flew very close to a U.S. drone over the Black Sea, dumping fuel on it — and, the Pentagon says, eventually flying into the drone.
+The video footage appears to show the U.S. craft was damaged by a collision.

-The footage comes two days after the Pentagon accused a Russian aircraft of colliding with an uncrewed, MQ-9 surveillance drone that was operating in international airspace.
-The Kremlin has denied it deliberately downed the drone.
+The release of the video comes two days after the Pentagon said a Russian Su-27 fighter clipped the propeller of an uncrewed MQ-9 Reaper drone that was operating in international airspace, forcing it down into the water.
+The Kremlin says its jets did not make contact with the drone.

+The footage gives brief glimpses of the encounter, which U.S. officials say lasted for at least a half hour.
+The Pentagon says the video depicts events in the order they happened, although it was edited to condense the action.

-The 42-second video appears to show a Russian Su-27 aircraft approaching from the drone's rear, pulling upward as it sprays fuel across the drone, causing the footage to temporarily pixelate.
-The camera recovers as the fighter jet pulls away.
+In the 42-second video, a Russian Su-27 aircraft is seen approaching from the drone's rear quarter, releasing a plume of fuel as it pulls upward and over the drone, causing the footage to partially pixelate.
+The camera recovers as the fighter jet pulls away, showing the drone's rear-mounted propeller in normal working condition.

-The footage then shows a second jet approaching, releasing more fuel, before the video cuts out entirely.
-The video is edited between the two moments; the Pentagon said the full encounter lasted at least half an hour and that one of the aircrafts clipped a propeller on the drone, which forced it to go down.
+The footage then shows what the Pentagon says is an "even closer" pass from a Russian jet.

+Approaching from what looks to be a lower angle, the Su-27 releases more fuel and its fuselage is seen coming extremely close to the drone before the video cuts out entirely.
+The Pentagon says the camera feed was lost for around 60 seconds.

 The U.S. European Command described the encounter as "an unsafe and unprofessional intercept."

-Speaking to reporters on Wednesday, U.S. Army General Mark Milley said he wasn't sure whether the Russian jet had intentionally made contact with the U.S. drone.
+Speaking to reporters on Wednesday, U.S. Army Gen. Mark Milley said he wasn't sure whether the Russian jet had intentionally made contact with the U.S. drone.

 "Was it intentional or not?
 Don't know yet.
 We know the intercept was intentional.
 We know the aggressive behavior was intentional.
 We also know it was very unprofessional," he said.